WillInvest/Stevens-Blockchain/docs/guides/TASK_LIST_IMPLEMENTATION_PLAN.md

 ### 11.1 Access Control
 - ✅ Only whitelisted users can create tasks
-- ✅ Only professors can create PoR reward tasks
+- ✅ Only professors can create SRPC reward tasks
 - ✅ Only task creator can accept bids
 - ✅ Only task creator can complete task
 - ✅ Only task taker can report dispute